Dragons' Den contender: how managers can achieve effective communication

 “The single biggest problem in communication is the illusion that has taken place.”

 Don’t fall into the trap of thinking the message has been delivered as you’ve expected it to.
-It’s a good idea to review & think about whether a difficult conversation happened the way you planned it to.
-You'll learn a lot from yourself, as well as from asking your team to reflect and work like this too.
+It’s a good idea to review and think about whether a tricky conversation happened the way you planned it to.
+You’ll learn a lot from yourself, as well as from asking your team to reflect and work like this too.

 Managing negative mindsets